green-john/englishweb/src/data/blogs/en/why-not-google-translate.md

 must collaborate with a translator to work on creating content that reflects the company and is grammatically correct.

-## When not to use Google translate
+## When not to use Google Translate

 The truth is, you should never use Google Translate for your business.
-While it’s probably going to be reliable for small phrases and greetings, Google translate is still a piece of technology without language or cultural experience.
+While it’s probably going to be reliable for small phrases and greetings, Google Translate is still a piece of technology without language or cultural experience.

 ### 1) Marketing your brand